jaysylvester/citizen/README.md

-### Include Controllers
+### Includes (Components)

-citizen lets you use complete MVC patterns as includes.
-These includes are more than just chunks of code that you can reuse because each has its own route controller, model, and view(s).
+citizen lets you use complete MVC patterns as includes, which are citizen's version of components.
+Each has its own route controller, model, and view(s).
 Includes can be used to perform an action or return a complete rendered view.
+Any route controller can be an include.

 Let's say our article pattern's template has the following contents.
 The head section contains dynamic meta data, and the header's content changes depending on whether the user is logged in or not: